National Bureau of Asian Research: National Asia Research Program

 From 2009 to 2011, NBR and the Woodrow Wilson International Center for Scholars partnered to launch the National Asia Research Program (NARP), a national research and conference program designed to reinvigorate and promote the policy-relevant study of Asia.
 In April 2010, the program selected a premier group of National Asia Research Associates and Fellows, nominated by U.S. research organizations and higher learning institutions with top programs on Asia.

 Publications

-NBR publishes books, a peer-reviewed journal, and occasional reports.
+NBR publishes books, peer-reviewed journals, and occasional reports.
 Since 2001, NBR has published the annual edited volume Strategic Asia, which incorporates assessments of economic, political, and military trends and focuses on the strategies that drive policy in the region through a combination of country, regional, and topical studies authored by Asia studies specialists and international relations experts.
 Ashley J. Tellis, a senior associate of the Carnegie Endowment for International Peace, has served as the research director for the Strategic Asia Program.
-Since January 2006, NBR has published Asia Policy, a quarterly journal which presents academic research on the Asia-Pacific with a focus on policy conclusions for the United States.
+Since January 2006, NBR has published Asia Policy, a quarterly journal that presents academic research on the Asia-Pacific with a focus on policy conclusions for the United States.
 Loyola Marymount University Asian studies professor Thomas Plate has described the Asia Policy board of editorial advisers as a "virtual Who's Who in the field of Asian policy scholarship."